 The command-line options are self-explaining, and tdload –help provides additional details.
 In principle, tdload takes the source system (IP address or FQDN), logon user and password, database, and table to copy from and the respective targets.
 It acts as a wrapper to tbuild, passing the correct variables and operator templates, simplifying implementation, and saving debug effort.

 The tool checks the target table contents and transparently decides to perform a bulk load (i.e., apply a $LOAD operator) or a transactional one (i.e., apply an $UPDATE operator).
-Then, it generates an appropriate tbuild script and executes it, as shown in the simplified examples below.
+Then, it generates and executes an appropriate tbuild script, as shown in the simplified examples below.

 TPT Fastload for Empty Tables